 Without a doubt, not the VPN protocol to use if you deeply care about your security.

 On the other side, since the encryption is quite poor, PPTP has minimal impact on your connection speed. if the task you are at doesn’t require high-level security and you need a fast connection, PPTP could be your solution.

 In any case, keep in mind that PPTP VPN protocol is not recommended and you should avoid it as much as you can.

 There are several advantages to PPTP, which is why it is often seen being used by companies and individuals.
 These advantages include:

 - Easy to use with Windows.
 Those who run a Windows operating system will find that by default Windows works with PPTP.
 Therefore, there will be no hassle with installing the necessary programs and software to make this run on the computer.

-- Cost Effective Since PPTP does not require many additional certificates to use, it can be more cost effective than other protocols on the market.
-In addition, since it is so easy to understand, most people can do this on their own with a little self training, rather than paying someone else to do this for them.
+- Easy to understand.
+PPTP protocol is so easy to understand that most people can do this on their own with a little self-training, rather than paying someone else to do this for them.

 Disadvantages of PPTP VPN Protocol

 Though the benefits of PPTP are numerous, there are two big disadvantages that need to be pointed out.
 These disadvantages include: